Murray Carter: Production Cars

-By 1991 Carter had switched to production car racing, initially with a Nissan Pintara in the Australian Production Car Championship.
-He later raced a Nissan Pulsar and then a Mazda 626 in this series, with a highlight of finishing runner up to Phil Morriss in the 1994 Australian Production Car Championship.
+By 1991, Carter had switched to production car racing, initially with a Nissan Pintara in the Australian Production Car Championship.
+He later raced a Nissan Pulsar and then a Mazda 626 in this series, with a highlight of finishing runner up to Phil Morris in the 1994 Australian Production Car Championship.
 In 1997 Carter began racing a Nissan 200SX Turbo in the Australian GT Production Car Championship.
 In 1999 a Chevrolet Corvette C5 followed and Carter transitioned with it into the new Australian Nations Cup Championship in 2000.
 Carter raced only occasionally into the 2000s, driving his Corvette in state level racing as late as 2008.
-In 2011 Carter still races the Corvette occasionally at Victorian championship level as he approaches 80 years of age.
-In 2017 Murray relinquished his Cams racing licence, and in 2019,sold his beloved Corvette to a W.A. company.
+In 2011, Carter still races the Corvette occasionally at Victorian championship level as he approaches 80 years of age.
+In 2017 Murray relinquished his Cams racing licence, and in 2019, sold his beloved Corvette to a W.A. company.